Washington Community High School: Sports

 The school's mascot is the panther and the school colors are orange and black.
-The school has many sports teams, including baseball, football, boys' and girls' basketball, girls' volleyball, softball, golf, soccer, tennis, cross country, wrestling, cheerleader, boys' and girls' swimming, and boys' and girls' track, as well as other competitive activities such as marching band and scholastic bowl with the recent addition of a bass fishing team and skeet/trap shooting team.
+The school has many sports teams, including baseball, football, boys' and girls' basketball, boys' and girls' lacrosse, girls' volleyball, softball, golf, soccer, tennis, cross country, wrestling, cheerleader, boys' and girls' swimming, and boys' and girls' track, as well as other competitive activities such as marching band and scholastic bowl with the recent addition of a bass fishing team, a skeet/trap shooting team, and an Esports team.

 In 1977, the girls' basketball team finished second to Sterling High School in the first girls' state basketball tournament in Illinois.
 In 2007, the boys' baseball team won the Mid-Illini Conference championship for the first time in school history while placing third in the state in Class AA.
 It was the first state appearance for baseball.
 In 1985, the football team won the Class 4A state championship with a final record of 13 wins and 1 loss.
 This followed a second-place finish in 4A in 1983.
 The boys basketball team finished fourth in the state Class 3A tournament in 2008.
 The wrestling team finished as state runners-up in the 2014-2015 season with a school-record 3 state champions, 6 state finalists, and 7 state placers.
 The wrestling team won back to back 2A dual team state titles in 2016 and 2017.

 Boys' basketball alumnus Alec Peters played for Valparaiso University and was a second-round selection in the 2017 NBA draft.